beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 ### Last Day of the Month

 To get the number of days in the displayed month, we use another JavaScript trick.
-The `Date()` object will not complain if we give it a day or month index that is invalid (e.g. `32` for the day number), and will instead correct the other items to land on a valid date.
+The `Date()` object will not complain if we give it a day or month index that is invalid (e.g. `32` for the day number), and will instead wrap as necessary to land on a valid date.
 As such, `Date(2018, 0, 32)` gives `Thu Feb 01 2018`.
-Likewise, we can retrive the last day of January with `Date(2018, 1, 0)` (remember that days start at 1 normally), which gives `Wed Jan 31 2018`.
+Likewise, we can retrieve the last day of January with `Date(2018, 1, 0)` (remember that days start at 1 normally), which gives `Wed Jan 31 2018`.

 If we now were to try `Date(2018, 12, 1)`, we would get `Tue Jan 01 2019` (remember that months start at 0).